DanielSallander/Cartpole-XGBoost/README.md

-# reinforcement-learning
+# Cartpole using XGBoost
-Cartpole using XGBoost classifier
+This implementation of OpenAI Gym Cartpole environment utilizes the XGBoost library.